linea-it/pzserver_app/README.md

 Wait for the message `database system is ready to accept connections` and then close the service with the `CTRL + C` keys or `docker-compose stop database` in another terminal.

 Now start the backend service.
 As this is the first time, the base image will be pulled and the container will be built, this may take a while.
-If everything goes normally the last message will be something like `Booting worker with pid...`.

 ```bash
 docker-compose up backend
 ```
+If everything goes normally the last message will be something like `... spawned uWSGI worker x (pid: xx, cores: x)`

 Shut down the backend service to change one of the Django variables.

 To terminate use `CTRL + C` or `docker-compose stop`.